-Network admins work with a range of people, from network engineers to help desk employees to end users, explains Eric Jeffery, founder of IT solutions firm Gungon Consulting.
+Network admins work with a range of people, from network engineers to help desk employees to end users, explains IT consultant Eric Jeffery.
 He says bridging the gap between diverse groups of people requires patience and understanding.

 Where do network administrators work?

-As you can see, earning a degree in network administration means you won’t be tied down to working in one industry your entire career.
-You have plenty of options when it comes to choosing a field.
+As you can see, earning a degree in Network Administration means you’ll have plenty of options when it comes to choosing a field.

 What is a typical day like for a network administrator?